-I certify that this proposal has been prepared in accordance with guidelines provided by the Adaptation Fund Board, and prevailing National Development and Adaptation Plans and subject to the approval by the Adaptation Fund Board, commit to implementing the project/programme in compliance with the Environmental and Social Policy of the Adaptation Fund and on the understanding that the Implementing Entity will be fully (legally and financially) responsible for the implementation of this project/programme.
-Deborah Hines Implementing Entity Coordinator - Colombia Kyungnan Park Implementing Entity Coordinator - Ecuador Date: 28 July 2016 Tel. and email: Deborah Hines: +57 1 346 9870; deborah.hines@wfp.org Kyungnan Park: +593 224 60330 kyungnan.park@wfp.org Project Contact Persons: Adrian Storbeck (Colombia) and Carmen Galarza (Ecuador) Tel.
-And Email: Adrian Storbeck: +57 1 346 9881; adrian.storbeck@wfp.org Carmen Galarza: +593 2 2460330 ext 1625; carmen.galarza@wfp.org
+guidelines provided by the Ad been prepared in accordance with aptation Fund Board, and prevailing

+laptation Plans and subject to the

+and Board, commit to implementing

+pliance with the Environmental and

+n Fund and on the understanding

+vill be fully (legally and financially) ation of this project/programme.

+responsible for the implement auon or this project/programme.

+Julich Hr nes

+Deborah Hines

+Implementing Entity Coordina tor - Colombia

+1//// 111

+Kyungnan Park

+Implementing Entity Coordina tor - Ecuador

+Implementing Entry Coordina

+Date: 28 July 2016 Tel. and email:

+Deborah Hines: +57 1 346 9870;

+deborah.hines@wfp.org

+Kyungnan Park: +593 224 60330

+Designt Content Demonstry Advi kyungnan.park@wfp.org

+Project Contact Persons: Adri Carmen Galarza (Ecuador) an Storbeck (Colombia) and

+Tel.
+And Email:

+Adrian Storbeck: +57 1 346 9881; adrian.storbeck@wfp.org

+Carmen Galarza: +593 2 2460330 ext 1625;

+carmen.galarza@wfp.org 0000 0AT 1020,

+and an